• Skip to primary navigation

 • 3 garlic cloves minced

-• 200 g kalabasa chopped into medium sized cubes
+• 1½ cups kalabasa about 7 ounces, chopped into medium-sized cubes

-• 4-5 okra sliced in two (or three if it’s long)
+• 4-5 okra sliced in half (or into three pieces if long)

 • 2 tomatoes quartered (optional)